 When not at work, Diane enjoys endurance riding and hacking on her two horses, gardening and spending time with her dogs, cats, chickens, sheep, and her husband.

-Brenda was our Practice Manager for the past 19 years and has now commenced a new role of Front of House Manager which will still enable her to enjoy her every day tasks due to the nature of her work which is a very varied role.
+Brenda joined us as Practice Manager in 1999 but as of January 2019 commenced a new role as Front of House Manager.
+This will still enable her to enjoy her every day tasks due to the nature of her work which is a very varied role.
 She started here just helping out and volunteering on Saturday mornings.

-She spends her spare time travelling to and participating in dog shows where she enjoys showing her Golden Retrievers (who have all done very well for her over the past 17 years).
+She spends her spare time travelling to and participating in dog shows where she enjoys showing her three Golden Retrievers (who have all done very well for her over the past 18 years) and baking quite a bit.

 She enjoys visits to the cinema, gardening and socialising with friends in her spare time.